Python API - polyhedral_gravity#

 Note

 This utility is mainly for diagnostics and debugging purposes.
-If the polyhedron is constrcuted with integrity_check set to AUTOMATIC or VERIFY, the construction fails anyways.
+If the polyhedron is constructed with integrity_check set to AUTOMATIC or VERIFY, the construction fails anyways.
 If set to HEAL, this method should return an empty set (but maybe a different ordering than initially specified) Only if set to DISABLE, then this method might actually return a set with faulty indices.
 Hence, if you want to know your mesh error.
 Construct the polyhedron with integrity_check=DISABLE and call this method.

 property density#

-The density of the polyhedron (Read/ Write)
+The density of the polyhedron in \([kg/X^3]\) with X being the unit of the mesh (Read/ Write).

 Type: